-A guide to classic film noir and neo-noir on cable TV.
-All the movies are from the current schedule of Turner Classic Movies (TCM), which broadcasts them uncut and uninterrupted.
+The Noir File is FNB’s guide to classic film noir, neo-noir and pre-noir on cable TV.
+All movies below are from the schedule of Turner Classic Movies (TCM), which broadcasts them uncut and uninterrupted.
 The times are Eastern Standard and (Pacific Standard).

 PICK OF THE WEEK